Small Camper Remodel Tips, Ideas, & Makeover Cost

 8. Replace Lights

-The good thing with an RV is that you can use any light fixtures you want; the only catch is that you should use low-voltage light bulbs.
-The image shows what it looks like after replacing the lights under the cabinet and from the ceiling.
+The good thing with an RV is that you can use any light fixture you want; the only catch is that you should use low-voltage light bulbs.
+After replacing the lights under the cabinet and from the ceiling, the image shows what it looks like.

 Image Source: loveexploring.com